pine/rxkotlin-collections/README.md

 ```

 ## Usage
-You can use Observable extensions like [Kotlin collections](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) as the following.
+You can use Observable / Single extensions like [Kotlin collections](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) as the following.

 ```kotlin
 import moe.pine.rx.collections.filterNotNull